-- 5. Verify that the new firmware becomes active after the system reboots by issuing the following QConvergeConsole CLI command: - # qaucli -i (Firmware version = 8.08.204 or later); or 9.02.02 or later for 277x Adapters - 6.
-Using the QCC CLI, select the Adapter Updates / Flash Update option to update the MBI (bkxxxxxx.bin or mhxxxxxx.bin file).
+- b.
+Select 1 Flash Update. - c.
+From the Flash Update menu, select the adapter port, and then type the Flash update file name. - 6.
+Verify that the new firmware becomes active after the system reboots by doing one of the following using QCC CLI: - ☐ In noninteractive mode, enter the following command: - # qaucli -i (Firmware version = 8.08.204 or later); or 9.02.02 or later for 277x

+Adapters

+Confirm that the Running Firmware Version matches the Flash Firmware Version.